Life Jackets

-How Life Jackets Work (and Why You Should Wear One)
+How Do Life Jackets Work and Why Should You Wear One?

 A woman and two children wearing life jackets while on a boat.